Meera-Krishna/SCT_SD_03/README.md

 # SCT_SD_03
-A web-based Sudoku solver that takes an input puzzle grid and fills in the missing numbers using an algorithm, built for Task 03 of the SkillCraft Technology Internship.
+A web-based Sudoku solver that takes an input puzzle grid and fills in the missing numbers using an algorithm, built for Task 03 of the SkillCraft Technology Internship,
 # 🧠 Sudoku Solver Game

 A web-based interactive Sudoku game and solver built using **HTML**, **CSS**, and **Vanilla JavaScript**.
 It allows players to generate puzzles at different difficulty levels, solve the board automatically, check correctness, and interact with a neatly styled UI.